active-logic/xgoap-demos/Assets/Sentinel/README.md

 - Move the sentinal one unit back

 The ground model needs a similar update when the game action is applied.

+# 5. Warmongering!

+Now that interesting behaviors are in place, it would be neat to convert the practice dummy into another sentinel, so we can pit sentinels against one another.
+Fortunately this is done in one click.
+Enabling `SentinelAI` on the practice dummy is all it takes.